gemechisworku/nextjs-dashboard-app/README.md

 # nextjs-dashboard-app
-This project is creating for learning the Nextjs.
+This project is created for learning the Nextjs.